mmmirrra/mmmirrra.github.io/_posts/2023-08-06-MultimediaSystem-data-video-animation.markdown

 - The file format for QuickTime has the extension `*.mov`
 <br />
 - Quicktime
-  - Multimedia playback software for Macintosh/Windows developed by Apple
+  - Multimedia playback software for Macintosh / Windows developed by Apple
   - You can watch videos without the help of special hardware devices
   - Real-time streaming support
   - Scalability (QuickTime VR that implements virtual reality is also possible)